Go-go boot: 1960s

 In 1966, the song "These Boots Are Made for Walkin'" was released and performed by a go-go boot wearing Nancy Sinatra, who is credited with further popularising the boot.
 Tim Gunn suggests that Sinatra helped establish the boot as "a symbol of female power".
 Female dancers on the television shows Hullabaloo and Shindig! also wore the short, white boots.
-This led to the boots sometimes being called 'hullabaloo boots,' as in an advertisement run in American newspapers in January 1966 for hullabaloo boots with "kooky heels and zipper backs" for the "Go-Go Getter".
+This led to the boots sometimes being called "hullabaloo boots," as in an advertisement run in American newspapers in January 1966 for hullabaloo boots with "kooky heels and zipper backs" for the "Go-Go Getter".

 Post-1960s

 In the mid-1990s, as part of a general revival of 1960s fashions, go-go boots came back into style.

+In October 2022, Florida Governor Ron DeSantis drew media attention for wearing footwear that resembled white go-go boots while touring areas of Florida devastated by Hurricane Ian, a Category 5 storm.